Skip to content

 Mother and daughter walking at sunset smiling and enjoying time together

-Learning how to be mindful or more present in the moment can bring about life-changing benefits, including helping to manage and reduce stress, anxiety and depression.
+Learning how to be mindful or more present in the moment can bring about life-changing benefits, including helping to manage and reduce stress, anxiety and depression, opens in a new tab.

 But why do so many of us find it hard to be in the moment?

-“We’re living in this superbly connected world and are continually disrupted and interrupted with emails and messages,” says Dr Laura Kampel, Head of Clinical Services at nib foundation partner, the Black Dog Institute.
+“We’re living in this superbly connected world and are continually disrupted and interrupted with emails and messages,” says Dr Laura Kampel, opens in a new tab, Head of Clinical Services at nib foundation partner, the Black Dog Institute, opens in a new tab.

 “We’re training ourselves to respond to everything and anything.”